 Acquiring customers without a substantial audience, a credible brand, and a tightly-bound community is exceedingly difficult.
 It’s expensive to buy reach and loyalty at scale.
 That is the opposite of product-market fit, which is the point where a company is growing sales and acquiring the majority of its customers organically (including from repeat purchasers).

 Many brands pay lip service to branding, audience acquisition, and community-building because it’s difficult to tie these investments directly to sales, and it takes time.
 Overnight successes don’t exist in this game.

 Immediate gratification is why interruptive advertising and incessant retargeting are rampant.
 It’s the low-hanging fruit.
 To be clear, there’s a time and place for pop-ups, pre-rolls, and remarketing.
 But it’s when companies rely almost exclusively on paid methods to acquire customers that has led to ad fatigue/banner blindness and rising CPCs and CPVs.

-So many overfunded, direct-to-consumer businesses have died because of this approach.
+So many direct-to-consumer businesses have struggled because of this approach.
 The antidote – in most cases – is to publish outstanding content.